LoicKonan/2143-OOP-Konan/Assignments/A07/README.md

 ### Instructions

-1 - Identify the classes and objects to be used in the program.
+1 - Identify the classes and objects to be used in the program\.
-2- Define the attributes for each class.
+2 - Define the attributes for each class\.
-3- Define the behaviors for each class.
+3 - Define the behaviors for each class\.
-4- Define the relationship between classes.
+4 - Define the relationship between classes\.

-#### Possible Classes
+### Possible Classes

 **Player**